Developer: Epic Games

 The Bad: Graphics look dated, some sloppy animations, need more vehicle segments

 I still remember Gears of War when I got my Xbox 360 on Christmas of 2006.
-It changed the way I though about games forever, and is why it is the only game I ever gave a 10.
+It changed the way I thought about games forever and is why it is the only game I ever gave a 10.
 The game was perfect at the time and I couldn’t really find anything wrong with it.
 I also remember the game being almost a complete failure early in development and seeing glimpses of shoddy game play footage on TV during E3 2004.
 The classic hit comes to PC with some enhancements that are great for new comers and enough for fans to come back for another run (or 3).

 I’ll review this all over again for people who are unfamiliar (PC only gamers).
-You play as Marcus Fenix in Delta Squad who are sent on a mission to deliver a light mass bomb deep under the planet Sera to destroy the Locust horde that is trying to kill all of humanity.
+You play as Marcus Fenix in Delta Squad who are sent on a mission to deliver a light mass bomb deep under the planet Sera to destroy the Locust horde that is trying to kill all of the humanity.
 This sounds like a typical sci-fi B grade, but this is one of my favorite gaming stories of all time because of the characters, sheer terror, and hopelessness humans go through to rid of this vicious species.
-Gears of War may seem like a manly shooter on the outside, but inside there is a deep and complex story (just pick up the four books and you will truly see) that tests and strains every human to fight for survival.
+Gears of War may seem like a manly shooter on the outside, but inside there is a deep and complex story (just pick up the four books and you will truly see) that tests and trains every human to fight for survival.

-Despite the excellent story and memorable characters there is a great underlying gameplay system here.
+Despite the excellent story and memorable characters, there is a great underlying gameplay system here.
 Slamming against cover, shooting awesome weapons, and killing interesting enemies that were never seen before is quite awesome.
-Locust aren’t just bugs or aliens, but they feel like entities that you should run away from and have nightmares about.
+Locust isn’t just bugs or aliens, but they feel like entities that you should run away from and have nightmares about.
 It takes half a clip to take these guys down and they shoot back with good AI (excellent at the time, good for today’s standards).
-During the time the AI was unrivaled because the Locust would flank you and act smart instead of just standing there getting shot at.
+During the time the AI was unrivaled because the Locust would flank you and act smart instead of just standing there getting a shot at.